Is it a bad idea to send photos of auto accidents to insurance companies?

 - Serving as reminders that you can utilize to reconstruct the accident

+Keep all your evidence organized and accessible.
+Such efforts will help you present a strong claim that can result in a better settlement offer.
 If there’s been a fatality, a police officer may take a few pictures, but you may not even be able to get your hands on that.
-In some cities, if you file a police report for an accident you’ll actually have to pay the police department to get those records.
+In some cities, if you file a police report for an accident, you’ll have to pay the police department to get those records.

 Enter your ZIP code below to compare auto insurance rates.